Book a Consultation:

 • Most assets will need to be re-titled into the name of the trust for it to work as intended

-• Cost more upfront compared to a will-based estate plan
+• Costs more upfront compared to a will-based estate plan (though less in total by the time the estate is settled)

 Fourth Option: An Advanced Plan